 GeneCards Summary for HIST1H2AM Gene

-HIST1H2AM (Histone Cluster 1, H2am) is a Protein Coding gene.
-Among its related pathways are Chromatin organization and Activated PKN1 stimulates transcription of AR (androgen receptor) regulated genes KLK2 and KLK3.
-GO annotations related to this gene include sequence-specific DNA binding and enzyme binding.
-An important paralog of this gene is H2AFX.
+HIST1H2AM (Histone Cluster 1 H2A Family Member M) is a Protein Coding gene.
+Among its related pathways are Activated PKN1 stimulates transcription of AR (androgen receptor) regulated genes KLK2 and KLK3 and Metabolism of proteins.
+Gene Ontology (GO) annotations related to this gene include sequence-specific DNA binding and enzyme binding.
+An important paralog of this gene is HIST1H2AG.